camrohlof/camrohlof/README.md

 Graduate of the Computer Science program at Saginaw Valley State University

-My repository of personal projects, explorations, and whatever else I find interesting.
+My repository of personal projects and whatever else I find interesting.